Tolky/KindredLogistics/README.md

 - Never lose where your stuff is again!
 Use .finditem to find where your items are stored!
 - Tired of running around from station to station to make something?
 No worries!
 Use the conveyor system to link chests and refining inventories for chain crafting!
 - Repair your gear without fetching materials yourself!
+- Trash containers to dump unwanted items into and empty them with ease!
+- Overflow chests for stashing to keep your conveyor system flowing!

 This was a collaborative effort from Odjit (Dj) and Zfolmt [(Mitch)](https://www.patreon.com/join/4865914).
 Feel free to reach out to either of us on the community discord if you have questions or need help with the mod!
 Updated for 1.1 as of 1.5.0